devrajkhanra/rooeel-backend/README.md

 ```

 **Error Responses:**
+- `401 Unauthorized` - Not authenticated
-- `403 Forbidden` - Not authorized (not the project owner)
+- `403 Forbidden` - Not an admin or not the project owner
 - `404 Not Found` - Project not found

 ---

-#### Assign User to Project
+### Assign User to Project

-Assign a user to a project (requires admin authentication, admin must own the project).
+Assign a user to a project (admin only, must own the project).

 **Endpoint:** `POST /project/:id/assign-user`

+**Authentication:** Required - Admin only

 **Headers:**
 ```
 Authorization: Bearer <admin_access_token>
+Content-Type: application/json
 ```

 **Request Body:**